 7. Paint a faux carpet runner on your stairs

 Revamp your stairs by painting them with a colourful runner effect.
 Chances are that by the time you reach the top (or bottom depending where you started), you’ll be sorry you ever started this project, BUT the results are definitely worth the effort – and all you need is paint, brushes and masking tape.

-5. Paint a traditional look with a contemporary twist
+9. Go for traditional staircase ideas with a contemporary twist

 If yours is a period property and you want to give a contemporary nod to its history, painting the treads and risers but leaving where the runner might once have sat as varnished wood is one way to do so.
 It's a practical and durable option, too.

 If banisters, banister posts, newel posts, spindles... or any other element is being replaced or created from scratch, why not do your best to make it a decorative element all of its own?
 Commissioning your own is, of course, the best way to get the look you want, but in period properties in particular, there's no reason not to opt for a salvage yard find or two to lift your staircase makeover.

 11. Lay a bold runner to enhance your staircase

 In hallways where you’ve chosen hard flooring, a runner on the stairs can help to reduce noise and feel soft and comfortable underfoot, too.
 Plus, picking bold stripes like this design will create a visual trick – that of lengthening the staircase, perfect in a small home.

 12. Match your stair carpet to the hallway's